stpaulchuck/File_Renamer_III/README.md

 I am uploading both the source files and the compiled application.
 That way you can test drive it and see if it looks like something you'd like to use and/or dive into the code.
 Either way, ENJOY!

+[ Here's the extensive explanation of FileRenamer II on CodeProject.
+Most of it is the same as version III. <https://www.codeproject.com/Articles/482571/Using-Events-Filerenamer-II-Project> ]

 ## License

 This software is licensed under the GNU General Public License Version 3 (and newer if published).